Apr 06, 2018

 The state of Alabama has new legislation that should save consumers time and money by easing restrictions on nurses.

-Gov. Kay Ivey signed into law a bill on March 28 that will mean Alabamians do not have to wait for a physician to sign documents they need, including disabled parking placards, death certificates, and referrals for physical therapy.
+Gov. Kay Ivey signed into law a bill on March 28 that will mean Alabamians do not have to wait for a physician to sign documents they need, including disabled parking placards, death certificates, and certain employment or pre-employment physicals.